Questions & Answers

 Do you provide a hard copy of the translated documents?

 Yes.
-We provide up to four (4) hard copies of your documents to you, free of charge.
+We can provide up to four (4) hard copies of your documents to you, free of charge.
 These hard copy documents can be picked up at one of our locations or mailed to you.

 Can I mail or fax my document?